 Before colonization the Caribbean island was inhabited by Arawak Indians known as Taínos.

-The group of islands between the Caribbean Sea and the North Atlantic Ocean was discovered by Columbus in 1493 who, common practice, claimed San Juan Bautista, how he named the island, immediately for the Spanish Empire.
+The group of islands between the Caribbean Sea and the North Atlantic Ocean was 'discovered' by Columbus in 1493 who, common practice among explorers, claimed San Juan Bautista (that's how he named the island) immediately for the Spanish Empire.

-After four centuries of Spanish colonial rule, in the year 1898, following the Spanish-American War, the island was ceded by Spain to the United States.
+After four centuries of Spanish colonial rule, in the year 1898, the US invaded and occupied Puerto Rico, ending the centuries of rule from Spain.

-Today the island state is a self-governing unincorporated organized territory of the United States.
+Today the island state is a kind of self-governing unincorporated organized territory of the United States.

 A popularly elected governor has served since 1948.
 In plebiscites held in 1967 and 1993, voters chose to retain commonwealth status.

 short form: Puerto Rico

 Country Calling Code: +1 787 or +1 939

 Capital City: San Juan (pop.
 435 000)